The project

 The GE3AR model is a top-down recursive dynamic general equilibrium model whose main purpose is to assess the final welfare implication of climate change impacts on world economies.
 The results of the analysis will eventually enable to measure the change in gross damages (lost agricultural output, and country GDP) that arise from accounting for a greater adaptive capacity of the agricultural sector and to assess the effectiveness of the different policies for agrobiodiversity conservation.

-• Increasing of the methodological and core knowledge on climate impacts and adaptation in the agriculture sector.
+• Increasing the methodological and core knowledge on climate impacts and adaptation in the agriculture sector.

 • Advancing the economic assessment of the role of agrobiodiversity in lessening the impacts of climate changes coupling econometric and macroeconomic models.